With Our Clients Every Step of the Way

-Roberts & Teeter can interpret state laws, evaluate evidence and witness testimony, negotiate a plea agreement or trial strategy when needed, ensure due process throughout the court proceedings and fight for our clients' best interests.
+Roberts & Teeter can interpret state laws, evaluate evidence and witness testimony, negotiate a plea agreement or trial strategy when needed, ensure due process throughout the court proceedings, and fight for our clients' best interests.
 One small misstep on your part can lead to severe legal consequences, but having an experienced assault defense attorney may provide reassurance that you receive fair treatment within the New Jersey justice system.

 There are two kinds of assault: simple assault and aggravated assault.
 The difference between the two may mean you wind up with a fine or probation compared to 10 years in prison.